 These types of Atlantic salmon, which are genetically identical to the common Atlantic salmon, but sometimes still referred to as subspecies, are fish that do not have access to the ocean and are considered entirely landlocked.

-Landlocked salmon will spawn either directly in their native river systems or in the tributaries connected to their respective lake habitats.
+Landlocked salmon will spawn directly in their native river systems or the tributaries connected to their respective lake habitats.
 Their freshwater-based life cycles remind more of that of trout than that of conventional salmon.